igor-krawczuk/igor-krawczuk/content/about/_index.md

 In particular, I am interested in  working with **private** enterprises (tech firms, financial firms, startups and foundations or private labs)  towards the end of 2023.

 A non-exhaustive list of roles for which I think I might be a good fit is given below, but I am also **open for consulting work, or out of the box ideas**.
-Generally, I've found that the most interesting opportunities are those you didn't' expect, so please **don't hesitate reaching out!
+Generally, I've found that the most interesting opportunities are those you didn't expect, so please **don't hesitate reaching out!
 (Email at the top)**.

 *Roles which I consider myself a good fit for:*